nosvagor/vagari/README.md

 The essential idea here involves minimizing the impact of anything that _stresses working memory_, i.e.:

 - Maximum of [**6** _objects_](https://youtu.be/Iwpi1Lm6dFo?t=777) in a _scene_, i.e., 6 _things_ that require increased discernment.
-- Maximum of [**3** _layers_](https://youtu.be/CFRhGnuXG-4) to an _object_, i.e., 3 _variations_ that track change within an object.
+- Maximum of [**3** _layers_](https://youtu.be/CFRhGnuXG-4) to an _object_, i.e., 3 _variations_, _choices_... or better... _dimensions_ to an object.

-Ideally, properly embracing this principle ought to result in an easier to manage [punctuated equilibrium](https://youtu.be/qSjiFxIHknk) between [abstraction and coupling](https://youtu.be/rQlMtztiAoA) (a tradeoff that exists in idea-space as well as code) via evolution in design by the sexual selection of interested minds.
+**Ideally,** properly embracing this principle ought to result in an easier to manage [punctuated equilibrium](https://youtu.be/qSjiFxIHknk) between [abstraction and coupling](https://youtu.be/rQlMtztiAoA) (a tradeoff that exists in idea-space as well as code) thanks to the embrace of evolution, powered by sexual selection of interested minds.

 ### Saga

-⮩ i.e., [imagination is the key to cooperation](https://youtu.be/LLucUmQVBAE); shared exploration of fiction is how we create useful norms. ⮯
+> i.e., [imagination is the key to cooperation](https://youtu.be/LLucUmQVBAE); shared exploration of fiction is how we create useful norms.

 Essentially, if you could not tell already, story (_meaning_) is a huge factor in the philosophy of _vagari_.
 Anyone can make a [color